Axia-Tech/AXIA-wiki/docs/learn/learn-parachains.md

 is an implementation detail of the parachain.
 They are not required to be staked on the Relay Chain or own SOLAR tokens unless stipulated to do so by the parachain implementation.

-The AXIASolar Host (PH) requires that the state transitions performed on parachains to be specified as a Wasm executable.
+The AXIASolar Host (AH) requires that the state transitions performed on parachains to be specified as a Wasm executable.
 Proofs of new state transitions that occur on a parachain must be validated against the registered state transition function (STF) that is stored on the Relay Chain by the validators before {{ axiasolar: AXIASolar :axiasolar }} {{ axialunar: AXIALunar :axialunar }} acknowledges a